Revenge story 1 rAch

 It was a strange thing indeed.
 But he only noticed the man, when the train was to be noticed.
 There came a sign of warning, but he was in a dream.

 Henry arrived at the train station.
 There was no one waiting for him there but his beautiful mother was waiting at home.
 He took his quick striding steps toward an exit.
 Then, he bumped into a dark furry thing.
 Henry pushed away his face and stared with his sorry face, ready to explain and apologize.
-A lady pasted by him with an anxious expression.
+A lady passed by him with an anxious expression.
 She wore a black fluffy shawl and a dark, strong makeup.
 She smiled with a look as if she was trying to say hi to a crazy pack of dogs.
-So mannerly Henry smile and waved sorry.
+So mannerly Henry smiled and waved sorry.

 He soon arrived at a little comfy cottage.
 Henry’s mother stood beside the door, waving and hugging after he was nearer to the house.

 “Darling,” She replied with a welcoming smile.